ltrgoddard/thesis/temp.markdown

-wife, an event which forms the pivotal moment of *The Rotten Elements*.[^382] In the final volume, *No Home But the Struggle*, a retired Sebrill reflects simultaneously on his childhood and on his current involvement with the Campaign for Nuclear Disarmament (CND).
+wife, an event which forms the pivotal moment of *The Rotten Elements*.[^382] In the final volume, *No Home But the Struggle*, a retired Sebrill reflects simultaneously on his childhood and on his current involvement with the Campaign for Nuclear Disarmament.
 Towards the end of the novel, he finally reaches a state of reconciliation between poetry and politics, and the book ends self-referentially with Upward’s stand-in having completed his own great work, ‘the poem which I have been working on for six years and have written the final lines of today’.[^383]

 Describing *The Rotten Elements*, Prynne once again makes use of the term ‘pre-sexual’: ‘I’m glad I can see well past \[Upward’s\] political